Conformal Prediction Intervals with Temporal Dependence: Conformal Prediction with Temporal Dependence ( )

-\textbf{Additional Remarks}: Since the methods proposed are only cross-sectionally valid, they might raise the following natural question in some readers: What do we gain from using split-conformal, by going through the above troubles?
-First, we expect that the average coverage rate for the \textit{least-covered} time-series will be higher.
+\textbf{Additional Remarks}: Since the methods proposed are only cross-sectionally valid, they might raise the following natural question for some readers: What do we gain from using split-conformal, by going through the above troubles?
+First, we expect that the average coverage rate for the \textit{least-covered} time series will be higher.
 Imagine the scenario where the absolute errors are highly temporally dependent.
-In this case, \methodMAD and \methodRat will try to capture the average scale of the errors, so that an extreme TS will not \textit{always} fall out of the PIs (as long as such extremeness is somewhat predictable).
+In such a case, \methodMAD and \methodRat will try to capture the average scale of the errors, so that an extreme TS will not \textit{always} fall out of the PIs (as long as such extremeness is somewhat predictable).
 This should be viewed as \textit{improved} longitudinal coverage (despite the lack of guarantee).
-Secondly, we might expect improved \textit{efficiency} - the PIs might be narrower on average.
+Secondly, we might observe improved \textit{efficiency} - the PIs might be narrower on average.

+Finally, one could replace $\hat{m}$ in Section~\ref{sec:method:cptd:t} and Section~\ref{sec:method:cptd:t_and_xs}, making use of a different function\footnote{\methodMAD could also be viewed as having a constant $g$ that ignores the input.} $g$ that could potentially be more suitable for a target dataset.
+As long as the new $g$ satisfies Eq.~\ref{eq:perm_invariant}, the cross-sectional validity will still hold.
+We want to emphasize that \methodname should be viewed as a general proposal to leverage both longitudinal and cross-sectional information to adjust the nonconformity score, for improved longitudinal coverage.
+Our focus is not on optimizing for $\hat{m}$.
+However, in our experiments, we found that both \methodMAD and \methodRat already perform well despite the simple choice of $\hat{m}$.